 I was in the queue waiting to pay for some shopping when I heard a toddler ask his mother, ‘Do you love me?’
 She looked at him, smiled, and said, ‘Yes.’

-Sometimes romantic love is difficult to understand.
+Sometimes, romantic love is difficult to understand.
 You only know it when you feel it.
 Then you recognise it.
 When you fall in love, you feel bewitched and excited.
 You see the world differently; it feels full of new possibilities.

-When you fall out of love you feel abandoned, hurt, and miserable; your heart aches.
+When you fall out of love, you feel abandoned, hurt, and miserable; your heart aches.

 This is often the point when you find yourself in couples or marriage counselling.